appcircleio/appcircle-docusaurus/docs/publish-module/creating-publish-profiles/index.md

 :::

-After manually creating your profile, you will see your profile card on the Publish screen.
+After manually creating your profile, you will see your profile card displayed on the Publish screen.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3954-manuelCreateCard.png' />